vibrationtoolbox/ovtoolbox/Readme.rst

 opportune times.
 Thanks is also given to Dr. Maurice Petyt and Robert C.
 Chiroux for their patience in testing numerous 4.0 beta versions of this software.
 Finally, John W. Eaton and others for writing/coordinating/ developing/supporting Octave.
-Please see http://www.octave.org for more information on Octave and how you can support its development.
+Please go to the `Octave`_ website for more information on Octave and how you can support its development.

-LICENSE
+License
 ===============
 The Engineering Vibration Toolbox is licensed free of charge for educational use.
 For professional use, users should contact the Engineering Vibration Toolbox